digiltd/oh-rtd-test/Samples-Item-Definitions.md

     Switch item=corMotion
     Text item=corBright

-I dont like that the motion switch is "writeable".
+I don't like that the motion switch is "writeable".
 Maybe someone can post a proper rendering object for the motion detector.

 ### How to configure a switch to be a pushbutton: